Nanocontroller/HistoryOfComputing/README.md

 ## Project Description

-This project uses [a google spreadsheet](https://docs.google.com/spreadsheets/d/1u_ZMDIF0vk718AzKeD3iGzv5BXSBvxNJdlmltV7HGl0/edit?usp=sharing) to store data content.
+This project uses [a google spreadsheet](https://docs.google.com/spreadsheets/d/1u_ZMDIF0vk718AzKeD3iGzv5BXSBvxNJdlmltV7HGl0/edit?usp=sharing) with data from events in the history of computing.
+The data is exported in JSON format and used to generate the timeline with JavaScript and formatted with css.

+## Updating content
 There are three main steps to updating content on the website:

 1. Preparing images
-2. Editing content on google spreadsheet
+2. Editing content on the google spreadsheet
 3. Updating files to the project folder

 ---

 ## Updating and editing the timeline:

 1. Preparing images:
 	* **Image preparation** [Figma template](https://www.figma.com/file/W8ChwB3qHAnRvmBoTpsqk0/History-of-Computing---Template?node-id=0%3A1) / [Photoshop template](https://drive.google.com/drive/folders/17NApWjLOzARIUxsEhXs5ns6BUC-oxgtH?usp=sharing)
 		- Export featrue image (recommended naming convention: 'ft' + year + ".png", example: ft1990.png )